About

 Community Center

-If anything says “Vision” to the city of Chiloquin it is her Community Center.
+If anything says “Vision” to the city of Chiloquin, it is her Community Center.
 It is, in our opinion, the pearl of the city.
-Built entirely by CVIP volunteer efforts, fund-raisers, donations and private foundation grants, the Center was dedicated in June of 2004 as a “welcoming place for the whole community.”
-Now in its seventeenth year of operation, that goal has become a reality, and the Center is a core element of the Chiloquin community.
+Built entirely by CVIP volunteer efforts, fund-raisers, donations, and private foundation grants, the Center was dedicated in June of 2004 as a “welcoming place for the whole community.”
+Now in its twentieth year of operation, that goal has become a reality, and the Community Center is a core element of the Chiloquin community.
 The Community Center is a busy place.
-It houses the Chiloquin Branch Library, the Two Rivers Art Gallery & Gift Shop, Klamath County Corrections, Klamath Basin Behavior Health and, of course, the office of Chiloquin Visions in Progress.
-It provides space for Women, Infants & Children services, Klamath Alcohol & Drug Abuse meetings, Wellbriety (Native Substance Abuse Treatment), and many other social services.
+It houses the Chiloquin Branch Library, the Two Rivers Art Gallery & Gift Shop, Klamath County Corrections, and the office of Chiloquin Visions in Progress.
+It provides space for the Oregon Child Development Coalition, Alcoholics Anonymous, and other social services.
 It also hosts public meetings and private events of all kinds.
-There are two spacious meeting rooms available for rent by community members for public or private events, and we have a VCU available which is ZOOM capable for virtual meetings.
-The average day sees up to 50-70 people come through the front door for a variety of reasons.
-More enter through the side entrances directly into the Library and Gallery and the Library boasts 60-plus daily patrons alone.
+There are two spacious meeting rooms for community members to rent for public or private events, and we have a VDU available for virtual meetings.
+The average day sees up to 50-70 people enter the front door for various reasons.
+More enter through the side entrances directly into the Library and Gallery.
+On average, the Library boasts 60-plus daily patrons alone.